 This is where the ICD comes in.
 Sensing danger, it delivers a powerful shock to the heart to restart it and provokes it into resuming a normal rhythm.
 Effectively, an ICD can save your life.
 But what does it feel like when a defibrillator goes off?

-When A Defibrillator Goes Off: Shocking, To Say The Least
+What Happens When A Defibrillator Goes Off: Shocking, To Say The Least

 Naturally, as you’d expect, there is pain involved when you deliver a shock to the heart.
 Some patients describe it as being hit by lightning, walking into a lamppost, or being kicked in the chest by a horse.
 Sometimes, a defibrillator might need to shock the heart multiple times to restore a normal heart rhythm.
 Some patients also describe seeing a flash of light, with patterns sometimes resembling lightning.